 Where was God when this was happening to me?

 Like everyone else, I have asked these questions.

 Why did God allow me to become disabled?
 My disability was preventable.
-The Ontario government commissioned a study about Chemical Sensitivity, two years before I became disabled.
+The Ontario government commissioned a study about Chemical Intolerance, two years before I became disabled.
 If the Ontario government had acted on the recommendations of that study, I probably would never have become disabled.

 Why does God allow me to have setbacks to my health?
 I have gone from being completely bedridden to being able to walk three miles.
 Then, after another major chemical exposure, within a couple of weeks, it once again becomes a real struggle to walk even 10 feet inside my house.
 It might take a few years to recover from the exposure, and get back to being able to walk a mile or so again.
 Then, I’ll have another major chemical exposure, and all my recovery is erased yet again.
 This very disheartening cycle has been my story for over 30 years.

 So why would God allow this?
 Many of my setbacks have been as a result of the callous attitudes of other people.
 So why wouldn’t God protect me?
 Where was God when this was happening to me?

 In earnest, tearful prayer, I brought my confusion, my hurts and my questions to God.
 I asked God these questions.
 Here is what God taught me:

 Why does God allow so much human suffering, such as disease, famines and wars?